Welcome to the Wrapped In Jamie CAL. I am soooo excited to share this Crochet Along with you.

 Basic Stitches you should know

-- For each stitch you make into, around or in the front loop of another stitch from a previous round, you need to skip the corresponding stitch in the current round.
+- For each special stitch you make in front, behind, around or in the front loop of another stitch from a previous round, you must leave the corresponding stitch behind or in front of the special stitch unworked (skip 1 stitch) unless instructed otherwise.

-- The ch1 at the beginning of the round does not count as a stitch.
+- The ch1 at the beginning of the round does not count as a stitch and will be skipped when we slip stitch into the first sc at the end of each round.

 Each square in this collection consists of 20 rounds, respectively 30 rounds if you choose to work the optional square border.
 Each side of the square is increased by 2 stitches per round, which means each round has 8 more stitches than the previous one (2 stitches x 4 corners).